 Tip 4: Remember the Effects of a Beautiful Home

 With any design project, there will inevitably be a few moments of doubt.
 You’ll second-guess your decisions, consider settling for something you don’t actually love, and late at night, alone with your thoughts, begin to tally up each and every expense and question if it’s all worth it.
 But to this we say, sally forth!
 As Suki and Morgan can attest, a beautiful home makes for a better way of life.
 “A remodel is stressful, and there are curveballs, but it was something Suki and I tackled as partners,” Morgan says, “which I feel brought us closer together.”
 Suki agrees, referring to their experience as a “tremendous undertaking with challenging twists and turns,” but one that resulted in a perfect reflection of their lifestyle and aesthetic.
 “It’s priceless,” she concludes.
 And if it ever gets to be too much, don’t be shy in asking for help.
-Suki and Morgan looked to the designers at The Studio, as you can too.
+Suki and Morgan looked to One Kings Lane Interior Design, as you can too.
 Alternatively, a stylish friend with a good eye and a strong opinion can help you find your way out of the weeds and into a home you love.

 A remodel is stressful, and there are curveballs, but it was something Suki and I tackled as partners, which I feel brought us closer together.